 Important: Please don’t give koi fish food other than the fish feed sold in the park.

 About the Boats in Saruka Park

-- The boats can be rented from April to September from 9 am to 5 pm.
+- The boats can be rented from early April to early November from 9 am to 5 pm.

-- In October, the boats can be rented from 9 am to 4 pm.
+- From October, the boats can be rented from 9 am to 4 pm.

 - The cost of renting a rowing boat is 500 yen for 30 minutes

 - The cost of renting a pedal boat is 800 yen for 30 minutes